OCA/maintenance/maintenance_plan/README.rst

-On any equipment over the maintenance tab, the maintenance plan will appear as an embedded list view, allowing to add different maintenance kind with their own period and duration.
-The next maintenance date will then be computed automatically according to today's date and the period defined, but the maintenance request won't be created automatically as is the case in Odoo's Maintenance module.
+On any equipment over the maintenance tab, the maintenance plan will appear as an embedded list view, allowing to add different maintenance kind with their own frequency and duration.
+The next maintenance date will then be computed automatically according to the start's date and the frequency defined, but the maintenance request won't be created automatically as is the case in Odoo's Maintenance module.
+In the plan there's also a field allowing the user to set the maintenance horizon, insert the instructions to follow on the maintenance that will be forwarded to the maintenance request generated from the plan.

-Instead, this module uses the original Cron job of Odoo's Maintenance module to generate maintenance requests, should there not be any requests which is not done, at the request date matching the maintenance plan next_maintenance_date for this equipment and this maintenance kind !
+This module uses the original Cron job of Odoo's Maintenance module to generate maintenance requests.
+To do so, it takes into account the planning horizon and generates all maintenance requests whose schedule date would fall inside that planning horizon.
+Therefore, the maintenance manager can have a proper planning of how many maintenance requests are programming for the future.
+Leaving planning horizon to 0 will only create those maintenance request that are scheduled for today.

 Bug Tracker
 ===========